Jocko2121/app.PromptGen/docs/event-listener-refactor-plan.md

 # Event Listener Refactor Plan
 This document outlines the analysis and plan for refactoring the event listener architecture in `public/index.html`.

-**STATUS: 95% COMPLETE** - Most event handling has been successfully converted to declarative `data-action` pattern.
-Three UI interactions remain in imperative style.
+**STATUS: 98% COMPLETE** - All user-facing event handling has been successfully converted to declarative `data-action` pattern.
+Only admin panel issues remain to be resolved.

 The HTML has been successfully updated to use `data-action` attributes for most interactions.